Table of contents

 Until the Employment Protection Act 1975, women in the UK could legally be sacked from their job for becoming pregnant.

-Paid paternity leave was introduced in 2003, and in 2015, Shared Parental Leave allowed new parents, whether biological or adoptive, more choice over managing the return to work.
+Paid paternity leave was introduced in 2003.
+In 2015, Shared Parental Leave allowed new parents, whether biological or adoptive, more choice over managing the return to work.

 Information about Paternity and Shared Parental leave and pay.